Nonparametric estimation of a factorizable density using diffusion models: Introduction

-If the density function $p_0$ belongs to a $\beta$-\Holder\ class, one can construct an estimator converging to $p_0$ as the sample size $n$ tends to infinity with the rate of $n^{-\beta / (D + 2\beta)}$ with respect to the total variation distance.
-This is a well-known minimax optimal rate for a class of $\beta$-\Holder\ densities \citep{tsybakov2008introduction, gine2016mathematical}.
-If we reduce the density class to factorizable densities as in \eqref{eq:factorization} for a given $\cI$, classical nonparametric theory states that the corresponding minimax optimal rate becomes $n^{-\beta / (d + 2\beta)}$, where $d = \max_{I \in \cI} \lvert I \rvert$ is the \emph{effective dimension} corresponding to the worst component function.
-(Here, we assumed that $D$ is fixed and all component functions have the same degree of smoothness $\beta$.)
-Once we know $p_0$ is factorizable as in \eqref{eq:factorization}, it is not difficult to construct an estimator for $p_0$ with the rate $n^{-\beta / (d + 2\beta)}$ under suitable technical assumptions.
-It is challenging, however, to construct an estimator that is adaptive to the factorization structure.
-To the best of our knowledge, (theoretically) adaptive estimators, not necessarily achieving the optimal rate, have only been considered in very recent articles \citep{bos2024supervised, vandermeulen2024dimension, vandermeulen2024breaking}.
+Although this structure is well known in the statistical community, nonparametric adaptive procedures for such models have rarely been investigated in the literature.
+For $\beta$-\Holder\ densities (as defined in Section \ref{sec:not}), classical nonparametric theory suggests that incorporating a factorization structure can improve the convergence rate with respect to the total variation distance, from $n^{-\beta/(D+2\beta)}$ \citep{tsybakov2008introduction, gine2016mathematical} to $n^{-\beta/(d+2\beta)}$, where $d = \max_{I\in\cI}|I|$ denotes the effective dimension corresponding to the largest component function.
+Here, we assume that $D$ is fixed and that all component functions have the same smoothness level $\beta$.

+Once the factorization form in \eqref{eq:factorization} is known, it is not difficult to construct an estimator for $p_{0}$ that achieves the rate $n^{-\beta/(d+2\beta)}$ under suitable technical conditions.
+It remains challenging, however, to construct an estimator that adapts to the unknown factorization structure.
+To the best of our knowledge, theoretically adaptive estimators (though not necessarily achieving the optimal rate) have been considered only in a few recent works \citep{bos2024supervised, vandermeulen2024dimension, vandermeulen2024breaking}.
-\emph{Diffusion models} \citep{sohl2015deep, ho2020denoising, song2020sliced, song2021scorebased} are score-based generative models that have demonstrated remarkable success in recent years across many applications.
-Here, score-based means that they model the score function, which is the gradients of the log density.
-Even compared to modern deep generative models such as variational autoencoders (VAEs) \citep{kingma2013auto, rezende2014stochastic}, generative adversarial networks (GANs) \citep{goodfellow2014generative, arjovsky2017wasserstein, mroueh2018sobolev}, and normalizing flows \citep{dinh2015nice, rezende2015variational}, diffusion models have achieved state-of-the-art performance in several domains, including images \citep{rombach2022high, dhariwal2021diffusion}, videos \citep{ho2022video}, and audio \citep{kong2021diffwave}.

-Diffusion models operate via two complementary stochastic processes.
-First, a forward diffusion process gradually transforms the initial distribution $P_{0}$ into a simple noise distribution.
-At each time step of this forward process, the score function of the marginal density is estimated by minimizing a suitable score matching objective.
-Second, a reverse process is defined as the time-reversal of the forward process.
-To generate samples, one begins with the noise distribution and approximates the reverse process by plugging in the estimated score function.
-Further details are provided in Section \ref{sec:model}.